oleksiiparf/slack-webhook/README.md

 Slack plugin for Gradle

 # Usage
-Simplified version of jongyoul's Slack Gradle Plugin: https://github.com/jongyoul/gradle-slack-plugin Thanks jongyoul for sharing your code!
+Simplified version for my purposes of full capable jongyoul's Slack Gradle Plugin: https://github.com/jongyoul/gradle-slack-plugin

+Thanks jongyoul for sharing your code!

 My version creates a task for each message you place on DSL as this example shows.